 Princess Margaret Was A Spirited Young Girl

-Upon learning that her father was King, Margaret reportedly said to her sister “Does that mean you will have to be the next queen?”
+Upon learning that her father was King, Margaret reportedly asked her sister, “Does that mean you will have to be the next queen?”
+When Elizabeth said, “Yes, some day,” Margaret replied "Poor you."

-Her Secret Relationship With Peter Townsend Began Shortly After The Second World War
+Her Secret Relationship With Peter Townsend Began Shortly After World War II

-In 1947, the King and his family made their first international trip to South Africa.
-On that trip, Peter Townsend accompanied the King as a member of his household.
+In 1947, King George VI and his family made their first international trip to South Africa.
+On that trip, Peter Townsend accompanied the king as a member of his household.
 Townsend was a World War II veteran, married with two children, and had first met Margaret when she was a teenager.
-At first, he considered Princess Margaret, fifteen years his junior, to be nothing more than a spoiled schoolgirl.
+At first, he considered Princess Margaret, sixteen years his junior, to be nothing more than a spoiled schoolgirl.

-The Princess and Townsend spent more time together and soon fell in love, entering into a secret relationship.
-The relationship became public in 1952 when, at her sister's coronation, she flicked a piece of lint off of Townsend's jacket.
+The princess and Townsend spent more time together and soon fell in love, however, entering a secret relationship.
+That relationship became public in 1953 when, at her sister's coronation, Margaret flicked a piece of lint off of Townsend's jacket.
 The act made international headlines as word of their romance spread.

 Margaret Had To Choose Between Townsend And Being A Royal